Electra-project/contribution-guidelines/_docs/git/edit-commits.md

 pick e3bbca5 libs/anotherExample: add doThis() method
 ```

-We save the file and the text editor will re-open to suggest me to edit the commit message.
-Let's edit it and push the changes,which may need to be "forced if you already pushed the edited commit beforehand:
+We save the file and the text editor will re-open allowing us to edit the commit message.
+Let's change it, save the file and push the changes which may need to be "forced" if you already pushed the edited commit beforehand:

 ```bash
 git push origin head -f